 - Faster time to market: Jumping from prototype to production is effortless with 3D printing.
 You can develop an idea, test and start manufacturing (for example motor manufacturing) in days compared to multiple months or years with traditional manufacturing methods.

 - Cutting edge manufacturing materials: Additive manufacturing, for example, supports Aluminum, polymers, carbon fibre, and other metals for production.
-You can choose the best materials for your EV while reducing costs and increasing efficiency.
+You can choose the best materials for your EV manufacturing while reducing costs and increasing efficiency.
 This is especially beneficial for EV motor manufacturers.

-- Customisations: Customising parts, shapes, designs, or other elements of your EV is effortless and quick with 3D printing.
+- Customisations: Customising parts, shapes, designs, or other elements of your EV manufacturing is effortless and quick with 3D printing.
 CAD models can be customised in different software, and prototypes can be printed per specific needs.